seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

 8. **Never modify `.github/workflows/backtest_bench.yml`** unless the TZ names it.
 9. **Binance production hosts return HTTP 451 from GitHub Actions** (inv.
 24).
-Only `data.binance.vision` and `data-api.binance.vision` work from a runner; new CI code calling `api.binance.com` will fail — report instead of retrying. **An implementation session reaches no market host at all** (inv.
-44): a stage that needs external data exists only as a workflow step, and an implementation TZ that asks for an in-session fetch is BLOCKED before it starts.
+Only `data.binance.vision` and `data-api.binance.vision` work from a runner; new CI code calling `api.binance.com` will fail — report instead of retrying. **A session fetch may not stand behind a product fact** (inv.
+44): a stage that needs an external FACT — a price, a date, a figure, an event — exists only as a workflow step, and an implementation TZ asking for such a fetch in-session is BLOCKED before it starts.
+The reason is REPRODUCIBILITY, not reach: a runner fetch is recorded and repeatable by anyone holding the repository, a session fetch is neither, because the session ends and the market moves.
+   **Reachability is not the test and is never assumed in either direction.** Hosts a session could not reach in one measurement answered 200 in the next; a rule resting on a measurement falls with it (inv.
+52).
+   **Measuring the session's own environment is a DIFFERENT act and is permitted** — egress, tool availability, host reachability — provided the command is recorded beside its result, because there the artifact IS the measurement and re-running the command is the reproduction.
+Such a probe produces no product fact and may be re-run at will.
+It is still bounded by item 2 and by `ANALYST-INSTRUCTIONS.md` §6: a managed challenge or a refusal is the reading, never an obstacle to route around, and no evasion technique appears in any command.
-   **Scope: this clause binds role 1.** Inv.
-44 is a measurement of an implementation session's egress, not a property of the network, and role 2 exists precisely to fetch live market data.
+   **Scope: the product-fact ban binds role 1.** Role 2 exists precisely to fetch live market data.
 An analysis run therefore attempts its fetches and treats the result as a measurement: reachable is used, refused is a fact about the machine this session runs on, recorded in the day log, never retried in a loop and never